nladuo/KB-PM/README.md

 KB_PM use syslog for logging, you can check the log at /var/log/syslog(for ubuntu) or /var/log/messages(for centos).

 ## TODO
-- [√] 1. stop all the child processes when stopping an app.
+- [x] 1. stop all the child processes when stopping an app.
 - [ ] 2. add startup option.
 - [ ] 3. more specifically show the memory detail.